opetitprestataire/label-studio/docs/source/guide/storage.md

 <img src="/images/storages/storage-proxy-presigned.png" style="max-width:600px; margin: 0 auto" alt="Screenshot of storage page with use pre-signed off">

-The main benefit to using pre-signed URLs is if you want to ensure that your media files are isolated from the Label Studio network as much as possible.

 #### Treat every bucket object as a source file